cakephp/docs/en/getting-started/cakephp-folder-structure.rst

     impacted.
 In debug mode, CakePHP will warn you if it is not the case.

-Vendor
+vendor
     Any third-party classes or libraries should be placed here.
-Doing so makes them easy to access using the App::import('vendor', 'name') function.
-Keen observers will note that this seems redundant, as there is also a vendors folder at the top level of our directory structure.
-We'll get into the differences between the two when we discuss managing multiple applications and more complex system setups.
+    If you're using composer, it will install all your application's dependencies there.
 View
     Presentational files are placed here: elements, error pages, helpers, layouts, and view files.